LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-By default, Elasticsearch will return top 10 most relevant documents (Lines 16+).
+By default, Elasticsearch will return top 10 hits(Lines 16+).

 ![image](https://user-images.githubusercontent.com/60980933/114756805-5b366700-9d18-11eb-8ea4-1164821e715f.png)

-When you minimize hits(red box- line 10), you will see the aggregations report we named sum_unit_price(image below).
-This report displays the sum of all unit prices listed in our data set.
+When you minimize hits(red box- line 10), you will see the aggregations results we named sum_unit_price(image below).
+It displays the sum of all unit prices present in our index.

 ![image](https://user-images.githubusercontent.com/60980933/114757167-c122ee80-9d18-11eb-9d7a-3856612c7de0.png)

-If the purpose of running an aggregation is solely to get the aggregations results, you can add the size parameter and set it to 0 as shown below.
-This parameter will prevent Elasticsearch from fetching the top 10 documents and speed up the query.
+If the purpose of running an aggregation is solely to get the aggregations results, you can add a size parameter and set it to 0 as shown below.
+This parameter will prevent Elasticsearch from fetching the top 10 hits and speed up the query.

 **Using a size parameter**